 There are many ways for homeschool groups to experience Vermont history!

-- The History for Homeschoolers program offers homeschool families the opportunity to learn about Vermont history in the museum’s permanent exhibit Freedom and Unity: One Ideal, Many Stories and at the Vermont History Center in Barre.
+- The History for Homeschoolers program offers homeschool families the opportunity to learn about Vermont history in the museum’s permanent exhibit Freedom and Unity: One Ideal, Many Stories in Montpelier.

 - The Vermont History Explorer website contains many educational resources for students and parents.
 Visit now to start exploring!

 - Homeschool families can visit the Vermont History Museum and the Vermont Heritage Galleries for free.
 Call the museum front desk at (802) 828-2291 for further details.